AaronFriel/google-cloud-sql-instance-412-bug/README.md

 * `drift`: a plan applied without saving state to simulate drift
 * `update`: an update to the initial state, which fails due to drift
 * `repro.sh`: a script to create the instance, apply the drift via an import & apply without using the initial tfstate, and apply an update using the initial tfstate.
+The script then cleans up by deleting the instance.

 We expect the `repro.sh` script to result in an error: